MonkWarrior08/Go-Weiqi/Readme.md

 6. Close the window to end the game.

-## Game Controls

-- Left Mouse Button: Place a stone
-- Close Window Button: Exit the game

-## Limitations

-- This implementation does not include all advanced Go rules such as ko or suicide prevention.
-- The game does not have an AI opponent; it's designed for two human players.
-- There is no game-ending condition implemented; players need to manually close the game when finished.

-## Contributing

-Contributions to improve the game are welcome!
-Please feel free to submit pull requests or open issues to suggest enhancements or report bugs.

 ## License

 This project is open source and available under the [MIT License](LICENSE).

-## Acknowledgments

-- This project was created as a learning exercise and is not intended for professional use.
-- Thanks to the Pygame community for their excellent documentation and resources.

----

-Enjoy playing Go!
-If you have any questions or suggestions, please open an issue in the GitHub repository.